eclipse-sumo/sumo/docs/web/docs/Demand/Dynamic_User_Assignment.md

 This way, a new alternative route may be added in each iteration.
 The total number of alternatives is limited to 5 and the limit may be changed with option **--max-alternatives**.
+In each iteration, the route usage probability is calculated for each route (see below).
+When the number of routes for a vehicle is larger than the defined amount, the route with smallest probability is removed.

 These best routes are collected within a route distribution and used when deciding the actual route to drive in the